judy4534/studentSystem/README.md

 This project is configured to be deployed as a single **Web Service** on Render, where the Node.js backend serves both the API and the built React frontend.
 You can use the included `render.yaml` Blueprint for a one-click setup, or configure the service manually.

 ### 1. Database Setup
 Before deploying, you need a live MongoDB database.
-A free tier on **[MongoDB Atlas](https://www.mongodb.com/cloud/atlas)** is highly recommended.
-- Create an account and a new cluster.
-- In "Network Access", add `0.0.0.0/0` to allow connections from anywhere (Render's IP addresses can change).
+You can use **[MongoDB Atlas](https://www.mongodb.com/cloud/atlas)** or any other MongoDB host that Render can reach.
-- Create a database user and save the username and password.
+- Atlas: create a cluster, allow connections from Render (e.g., `0.0.0.0/0`), create a database user, and copy the connection string.
-- Get the connection string for your application and replace `<password>` with your user's password.
+- Self-hosted/other providers: use a VPS or managed MongoDB with a public hostname/IP and open firewall rules.
+Render cannot connect to a MongoDB instance that only runs on `localhost` of your desktop.

 ### 2. Render Web Service Configuration
 1. From your Render dashboard, click **New** -> **Web Service**.